not-sponsored/distend/README.md

 ![](https://github.com/not-sponsored/distend/blob/main/example_usage.gif)

 Perhaps you have a stubborn hash that refuses to crack under a generic word list.
-Maybe you have specific intel about the person/password in question such as a
+Maybe you have specific intelligence about the person/password in question such as a

 - Date of birth
 - Mother's maiden name